gknowles/dimcli/docs/README.md

 ## Basic Usage
-After inspecting args cli.parser() returns false if it thinks the program should exit. cli.exitCode() will be set to either EX_OK (because of an early exit like --help) or EX_USAGE for bad arguments.
+After inspecting args cli.parse() returns false if it thinks the program should exit, in which case cli.exitCode() is either EX_OK (because of an early exit like --help) or EX_USAGE for bad arguments.
+Otherwise the command line was valid, arguments have been parsed to their variables, and cli.exitCode() is EX_OK.

 ~~~ cpp
 #include "dim/cli.h"